Difference Between Apes and Humans

 What are Apes?

-Apes are generally any tailless primate that belongs to the families of Hominidae and Hylobatidae.
+Apes are any tailless primate that belongs to the families of Hominidae and Hylobatidae.
 They are found in the tropical forests of Southeast Asia and central and western Africa.

 They can be distinguished from the monkey by appendix presence and tail absence and by their complex brains.